 Mr. Bullock received one of the first joint LL.M. degrees from environmental and international law programs of The George Washington University Law School.
 His thesis addressed the emerging concept of sustainable development in international law and suggested a strategy by which governments, private enterprise, and public interest groups could work in a cooperative manner to create sustainable economic growth.

-Mr. Bullock was recognized in 2020 and the seven years immediately preceding as a Washington D.C.
+Mr. Bullock was recognized in 2022 and the nine years immediately preceding as a Washington D.C.
 “Super Lawyer” in the area of Environmental Litigation by Super Lawyers magazine.
 He is AV® rated by Martindale-Hubbell.*

 Represent a number of entities related to a large livestock producer in Tennessee and Kentucky all of whom were defendants in a multi-count class action nuisance, trespass, battery, and negligence lawsuit pending in federal court in the Western District of Kentucky.
 The trial court dismissed all counts at the summary judgment stage, and the remaining private nuisance claims are proceeding to trial.
 The same client has also retained the firm to represent it in a related case involving insurance coverage for environmental claims.
 That case is pending in the U. S. District Court for the Western District of Kentucky.